Capsule Fashion Trade Show at the Palazzo Ballroom, Venetian, Las Vegas.

 Photos by Tom Wallace

-is continually attracting brands seeking a different type of crossover buyer.
+(capsule) Fashion Trade Show which took place at the Palazzo Ballroom at the Venetian in Las Vegas, February 16-17, turned out to be a refreshing experience compared with many other shows this season.
+From the brands that were chosen to exhibit, to the design of the ballroom, and the buyers who walked the show, (capsule) is continually attracting brands seeking a different type of crossover buyer.
 Created by the collective BPMW based in New York (with a showroom in Los Angeles), over the last few years, (capsule) has become very popular in New York City and even added on a second venue this year at the Puck building.
 They are growing in Paris, as well as their main show in Las Vegas, which overall represents the new, more intimate directions of fashion trade shows in general.

 For example, former so-called streetwear brands such as Mishka, The Hundreds, and Freshjive (who have completely re-defined themselves out of streetwear altogether) have all chosen (capsule) as their new home this year.
 Brands formerly from Pool such as De Nada from D.C. and their knitted scarves, hoods, and gloves, and leading-edge apparel designers SkinGraft Designs from LA, both moved over to (capsule).